milos7250/GRouNdGAN/docs/tutorial.rst

 You can evaluate the quality of GRouNdGAN simulations using the following quantitative and qualitative metrics:

-* t-SNE plot of jointly embedded experimental and simulated cells.
+* UMAP plots of jointly embedded experimental and simulated cells.
 * Euclidean distance between the mean expression profiles of experimental and simulated cells.
 * Cosine distance between the mean expression profiles of experimental and simulated cells.
 * ROC curve and AUROC of Random Forest classifier distinguishing experimental from simulated cells.
 * Maximum Mean Discrepancy (MMD) for assessing distributional similarity between experimental and simulated cells.
 * Mean integration local inverse Simpson's index (miLISI) of experimental and simulated cells.

 The above metrics are computed between the test set and an equal number of cells sampled from the simulated data.
-In the t-SNE plot, greater overlap between experimental and simulated cells indicates better match.
+In the UMAP plots, greater overlap between experimental and simulated cells indicates better match.
 For the first three quantitative metrics (Euclidean distance, Cosine distance, and MMD), lower values reflect greater similarity.
 For the RF AUROC, values closer to 0.5 indicate that the classifier struggles to distinguish between simulated and experimental cells, which implies more realistic simulated data.
 For miLISI, values closer to 2 suggest better mixing of experimental and simulated cells.
 As a control, we also compute the Euclidean distance, Cosine distance, MMD, and miLISI metrics between two halves of the reference test set to serve as a point of comparison.

 You can specify which evaluation metrics to compute by setting the appropriate flags in the configuration file.
+Set ``plot umap = True`` to generate UMAP figures; it is also required when computing miLISI.

 .. code-block:: ini

     [Evaluation]
-    simulated data path ; will use [Generation]/generation path if left undefined plot tsne = True ; Note: has to be true in order to run miLISI compute euclidean distance = True  ; or False compute cosine distance = True
+    simulated data path ; will use [Generation]/generation path if left undefined plot umap = True ; Note: has to be true in order to run miLISI compute euclidean distance = True  ; or False compute cosine distance = True
     compute rf auroc = True
     compute MMD = True
-    compute miLISI = True ; plot tsne has to be True for this to work
+    compute miLISI = True ; plot umap has to be True for this to work

 To run the evaluation with the specified configuration, use the following command: